Pennsylvania firing vendor that mishandled virus data

 The Department of Health said last month that at least 72,000 people were impacted.
 The state had planned to drop Insight Global once its contract expires at the end of the July, but the Health Department said Thursday it will terminate the contract early, on June 19.

-The department said in a message to House Republicans that it was taking action “after more fully evaluating the circumstances" of the security lapse.
+The department said that it was taking action “after more fully evaluating the circumstances" of the security lapse.

-Insight Global is required to notify impacted people, and the Health Department told the GOP those notifications would begin next week.
+Insight Global is required to notify impacted people, and the Health Department said those notifications would begin next week.
 The department said the state's contact tracing operation would continue with a new vendor.

 “This deserves a full investigation so we can learn what happened and how to prevent it from happening again moving forward,” he said.